microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

 The following are required to complete this hands-on lab:

-- An active Microsoft Azure subscription, or [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- An active Microsoft Azure subscription.
+If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial).
 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) (Windows users only)

 ---